 You feel clueless as to where must you start your days’ work from, and which are the tasks that require your immediate attention.
-Even more, you might feel anxious and afraid of missing out something important that you had lined up for the day but could not tend to due to the never-ending task list initially created by you.
+Even more, you might feel anxious and afraid of missing out on something important that you had lined up for the day but could not tend to due to the never-ending task list initially created by you.
 Sounds messy already!
-To keep all the above hassles at bay, it is important to keep your to-do-list short and precise.
+To keep all the above hassles at bay, it is important to keep your to-do list short and precise.
 You must be wondering about how to get started given the fact that work keeps piling up and you keep adding to your list on a constant basis.
 Well, here are a few essential ways in which you can get it done.

 These are the keys to take care of: